isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-clean-dried-latex-paint-from-paint-sprayer.markdown

 Its not advisable to use a paint sprayer that is not previously cleaned as it may lead to some of the following problems:
 ### 1. Low-Quality Paint Finish
 Uncleaned paint sprayer delivers low-quality finish coat  the paint stickiness is affected by internal blockage or narrowing of sprayers tips by the dried latex paint.
-Moreover, the paint is incompletely atomized and ends up forming an uneven paint layer.
-Clogged paint sprayer impends the paint flowability and causes internal strain that affects final paint delivery.
+Moreover, the paint is incompletely atomized and ends up forming an uneven paint layer.Â Clogged paint sprayer impends the paint flowability and causes internal strain that affects final paint delivery.
 > See Also:
 > [HVLP Paint Sprayer for Latex Paint](https://pestpolicy.com/best-hvlp-paint-sprayer-for-latex-paint/)
 ### 2. Incomplete Atomization